hjelios/hjelios/README.md

 - 👋 Hi, I’m @hjelios
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Fullstack Web Developmet and Data Science
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects
-- 📫 How to reach me
+- 📫 How to reach me Twitter in https://twitter.com/hernanjesus

 <!---
 hjelios/hjelios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.